jonmorehouse/chromefiles/readme.md

 -----

 * Look in core.sh to observe how dependencies are loaded
+* backup this folder on your own
 * all personal configuration goes in personal

+  * ex: gitconfig (with your tokens)
+  * ex: tmuxinator folder for symlinking into HOME/.tmuxinator
+  * ex: muttrc that includes the symlinked global muttrc

 References / Inspiration
 ------------------------